 The Travel bug!

 As we moved into the 1960-70s, a perfect bed bug storm was brewing.
 At about the same time, dangerous insectoids that were used for treating bed bugs were banned.
 The rise in the affordability of air travel and the ability to travel to many exotic countries also meant that the humble bed bug got the “travel bug” as well.
-Many countries had bed bugs and the bed bugs simply hitched a ride with travellers in their luggage and sometimes even in the lining of clothing.
-Since the mid-1990’s, bed bugs have become a major problem around the world.
+Many countries had bed bugs, and the bed bugs simply hitched a ride with travellers in their luggage and sometimes even in the lining of clothing.
+Since the mid-1990s, bed bugs have become a significant problem around the world.

 How did my home get bed bugs?

 Bed bugs usually travel in suitcases, bags, backpacks, and they travel well.
 They can be transported on clothes, luggage, personal items and even furniture.
-Bed bugs glue their translucent eggs to surfaces, which enables them to spread easily.
-They are nocturnal and hate light, so they wait until dark to creep out for their meals, which is why it can take so long to discover you have been sharing your home with them.
+Bed bugs glue their translucent eggs to surfaces, which enables them to spread quickly.
+They are nocturnal and hate the light, so they wait until dark to creep out for their meals, which is why it can take so long to discover you have been sharing your home with them.
 Bed bugs can live up to 12 to 18 months.
-A female is capable of laying between one to twelve eggs per day, but typically lays 5 to 7 per week.
+A female is capable of laying between one to twelve eggs per day but typically lays 5 to 7 per week.
 Over the course of her lifetime, a female can lay 200 to 500 eggs.

 Why do bed bugs like beds?